-A: Dry goods/supplies orders placed before 2:00 PM Eastern Time Monday through Friday will ship the same day.
+A: Dry goods/supplies orders typically ship within 1-3 days.
 We do not ship on these US holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.
 Orders shipped via USPS will not ship on holidays observed by the Post Office.
 These include Martin Luther King Jr. Day, Presidents Day, Columbus Day, and Veterans' Day.
 You can learn more on our Shipping and Returns page.

 Q: Do you have samples of your diets?

 A: We don't have samples, but all of our diets are 100% guaranteed.
 If your gecko doesn't take to a flavor after a few feedings, you can return the unused portion to us, and we will exchange it for a different flavor or give you a refund.

 Q: Do you ship internationally?
 How much does it cost?

 A: We do ship most items we carry internationally.
 Some exceptions are live animals, liquids, aerosols, and glass terrariums.